 These are observations, not explanations.
 Is there some basis for the sound symbolism?
-Can such associations as smallness and brightness, often linked with the / i: / vowel, explain the preference for / i: / in the female names?
+Can such associations as smallness and brightness, often linked with the /i/ vowel, explain the preference for the /i/ in female names?
 Can we relate the trend towards the use of an initial stressed syllable to greater masculine aggressiveness?
-Certainly, if I were a scriptwriter, and I had to think up the most inappropriate name for a girl dressed as a man, the above tendencies would lead me to choose a monosyllabic form, using a closed syllable, ending in a consonant as far away from a continuant as I could find-a plosive-and with a vowel as far away from / i: / as I could find, such as $/ \alpha / \text{ or } / \text{ D} /$ .
+Certainly, if I were a script writer, and I had to think up the most inappropriate name for a girl dressed as a man, the above tendencies would lead me to choose a monosyllabic form, using a closed syllable, ending in a consonant as far away from a continuant as I can find - a plosive - and with a vowel as far away from /i/ as I can find, such as /a/ or /o/.
 Bob, in short.
-I leave you to consider why, in a recent US survey, a sample of American men overwhelmingly judged the sexiest female name to be Christine.
+(You can speculate about Keith yourselves, and - to balance the examples - I leave you also to consider why, in a recent US survey, a sample of American men overwhelmingly judged the sexiest female name to be Christine).